Qwertyamc/AirOps/README.txt

-Student: Arnau Metaute Carrillo

-Email: arnau.metaute@students.salle.url.edu

-Gameplay instructions:
+# Gameplay instructions:
  - Arrows and Enter key to move in the menus
  - WASD to move in the game (plane-like movement)
  - Space to shoot normal bullets
  - B to drop stationary bombs
  - Shift to activate turbo

-Explanations:
+# In-depth explanations:
  - Game fully functional in an arcade way, based in a WWII scenario.
  - Enemies move in wour direction in a smooth way (waypoint oriented) in order to touch you so you lose.
  - Lots of different collisions: if the player touches another plane or the ground it loses.
 There are also bullet collisions for when you shoot.